su2code/su2code.github.io/_docs/Markers-and-BC.md

 MARKER_INLET = (inlet1, 300 , 1e6, 1.0, 0.0, 0.0, inlet2, 200, 1e6, 0.0, 1.0, 0.0)
 ```

-**Note**: It is possible to combine Velocity Inlet BCs and Pressure Inlet BCs.
+**Note 1**: It is possible to combine Velocity Inlet BCs and Pressure Inlet BCs.
+**Note 2**: Updates to the velocity based on the prescribed pressure are damped in order to help with stability/convergence.
+The damping coefficient can be changed using the `INC_INLET_DAMPING` option (default is `0.1`).

 ## Outlet Boundary Condition ##